ahd71/repetier-cncplugin/readme.md

 * Done :-)

 ## Feature list
 * Jog with keyboard (instead of mouse + click) - enabled only when the plugin panel is opened.
-Right now, arrow keys moves X and Y axis and numerical keyboard keys /*- keys sets step interval.
+Right now, arrow keys moves X and Y axis, PgUp/PgDn Z axis and numerical keyboard keys /*- keys sets step interval.
 * Easy access to Z-Probe (G30, G31) and one-click-action to set height (G92 Zn.nn) based on the probing.
 * Spindle on/off and PWM
 * G1 assist mode (just three textboxes for coordinates to move to, leave empty to not move one or several axis)